decred/dcrd/internal/staging/stdscript/README.md

 version thereby defeating the original intention of using a version-agnostic method to begin with.

+### Provably Pruneable Scripts

+A provably pruneable script is a public key script that is of a specific form that is provably unspendable and therefore is safe to prune from the set of unspent transaction outputs.
+They are primarily useful for anchoring commitments into the blockchain and are the preferred method to achieve that goal.

+This package provides the version-specific `ProvablyPruneableScriptV0` method for this purpose.

+Note that no version-agnostic variant of the method that accepts a dynamic version is provided since the exact details of what is considered standard is likely to change between scripting language versions, so callers will necessarily have to ensure appropriate data is provided based on the version.

 ### Additional Convenience Methods

 As mentioned in the overview, standardness only applies to public key scripts.